Daniel-Nikpayuk/CPPF-CTR/README.md

 ## The Method:

-For brevity of this page, the explanation of the methods can be found here:
+For brevity of this page, the explanation of the methods can be found on the following page:

 + [Methods](scripts/README.md)

 If for example you're wondering how you get fractions of years in the above data, you would want to read over this page.
-In particular I give an overview of the R scripts used to process the data.
+I otherwise in particular give an overview of the R scripts used to process the data.

 ## Conclusion

 Truthfully, this sort of comparative analysis is problematic to begin with.
 Whenever you compare, you always have to ask if things are even *comparable* in the first place.
-I'm not a political science expert, but I've read that there is no formal connection between federal and provincial parties that use the same name, so provincial Liberals have no formal ideological connection to the federal Liberal party, for example.
+I'm not a political science expert, but I've read that there is no formal connection between federal and provincial parties that use the same name; so provincial Liberals have no formal ideological connection to the federal Liberal party, for example.
 This is true of the Liberals and Conservatives, but I've also read that the NDP are the exception, where they have formalized ideological relations between their federal as well as provincial counterparts.

-The point I'm making, is things aren't actually that simple, but you get many pundits and citizens with "expert opinions" who have decided things *are* that simple.
+The point I'm making, is things aren't actually that simple, but you still get many pundits and citizens with "expert opinions" who have decided things *are* that simple.
 You do what you can to educate them on the complex points of life, but that doesn't always work.
-In such cases, you end up with projects like this, where we acknowledge their logic---taking it to their way of thinking---and show even within their logic system the claims they're making carry no weight.
+In such cases, you end up with projects like this, where we acknowledge their logic---taking it to their way of thinking---and show even within the constraints of their logic system the wild and irresponsible claims they're making carry no weight.

 ---Daniel Nikpayuk